Professor Peter Jimack

 - Website: Personal website

-Peter is currently Dean of the Faculty of Engineering (since 2010) and Professor of Scientific Computing (since 2003).
-He joint the University in 1990 as a Lecturer in Mathematical Software and has undertaken a wide range of roles during his time at the University, including School Director of Research and Faculty Pro-Dean for Research.
+Peter, Professor of Scientific Computing (since 2003), joined the University in 1990 as a Lecturer in Mathematical Software and has undertaken a wide range of roles during his time at the University, including Dean of the Faculty of Engineering, School Director of Research and Faculty Pro-Dean for Research.
 He has supervised 25 graduating PhD students and received research funding from a wide range of sources including EPSRC, industry, EU and charities.

 - Director, EPSRC Centre for Doctoral Training (CDT) in Fluid Dynamics